e9x/krunker.zip/docs/quick-start.md

 # Quick Start

+Krunker Sketch is a cheat for Krunker.
+It can be installed in Krunker clients and in your browser using Tampermonkey.

+### Clients

+This is a tutorial for browsers.
+The guide for clients [can be found here](./client.md).

 ### Video Tutorials

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6JWS4D1-Nvg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>